cisebaba/ourspace/docs/apis.md

     "job_title": str,
     "location": str,
     "description": str,
-    "availability" str,
+    "availability": str,
     "has_mentee": bool
 }

 POST/GET /education/mentorship - gets a list of all offerings for mentorship.
 Post creates a new offering for mentorship to users.
-GET /education/mentorship/mentorship_id - gets a specific mentorship id DELETE a mentorship - able to delete a mentorship from the database UPDATE a mentorship. - update a mentorship.
+GET /education/mentorship/mentorship_id - gets a specific mentorship id.
+DELETE a mentorship - able to delete a mentorship from the database.
+UPDATE a mentorship. - update a mentorship.
 The has_mentee bool will be updated to True when the offered mentorship has a mentee.